syncthing/foundation/README.md

 ## Contact

-The Syncthing Foundation can be officially reached at foundation@syncthing.net.
+The Syncthing Foundation can be officially reached at foundation@syncthing.org.
 You can also reach out to the board members, listed below, individually.

 ## Members of the Board

 As of 2019-08-09 these are the members of the board:

-- Audrius Butkevicius (audrius.butkevicius - gmail.com)
+- Audrius Butkevicius (audrius@syncthing.org)
-- Eser Gözcü (gozcueser - gmail.com)
+- Eser Gözcü (eser@syncthing.org)
-- Jakob Borg (jakob - kastelo.net)
+- Jakob Borg (jakob@syncthing.org)